Boiler Flue Regulations UK: Clearances and Compliance

 What governs flue clearances?

 There is no single magic number that applies to every boiler.
-In the UK, the minimum distances a flue terminal must keep from windows, doors, air bricks, gutters, corners and boundaries are governed by two things working together:
+In the UK, the minimum distances a flue terminal must keep from windows, doors, air bricks, gutters, corners and boundaries are governed by several things working together:

 • British Standard BS 5440-1 — the standard covering the installation of flues for gas appliances in domestic premises.
 It sets out the general clearances and siting principles installers work to.